 Keep in mind that these estimates are very general.
 They also assume that none of your employees have Office Space-esque rage against your printers.

-You can roughly assess how long office equipment might last by weighing information about the product itself with knowledge of your environment.
-Unfortunately, there is no tried-and-true formula to give you an accurate estimate.
-Even after thorough analysis, some hardware still grossly underperforms or bravely perseveres.
-But if you’re trying to make your predictions as accurate as possible to improve your IT equipment lifecycle management, consider these factors that affect office equipment lifespans.
+Even after thorough analysis, though, some hardware still grossly underperforms or bravely perseveres.
+But if you’re trying to make your predictions as accurate as possible to improve your IT equipment management, consider these factors that affect office equipment lifespans.

 Product